leolanese/Becoming-Functional/markdowns/welcome.md

 ***

 ### **Avoid loops and iterations**

+Ej1)
 <p>A loop is an imperative control structure that is hard to reuse and difficult to plug in to other operations.
 We can use: Recursion,.map(), .reduce(), .filter(), etc </p>

 Why:
 - make the code clean
 - make the logic reusable
 - minimizing moving parts
+- make it more reusable and portable

 ```javascript runnable
 // Old style